 There is no change in the Company's capital structure since the last report.

 During the year under review the Company has neither issued equity shares withdifferential rights as to dividend voting or otherwise nor has it issued shares to itsemployees under any scheme (including sweat equity shares).
-The Company does not have anyoutstanding warrants/depository receipts/other convertible securities as on 31stMarch 2018 or the date of this report.
+The Company does not have anyoutstanding warrants/depository receipts/other convertible securities as on 31stMarch 2021 or the date of this report.

-|Particulars ||No. of holders whose shares are marked as un-claimed ||No. of shares marked as un-claimed |
+|Particulars ||No. of folios wherein shares are marked as un-claimed ||No. of shares marked as un-claimed |

-|Status of un-claimed shares at the beginning of the year i.e. 1st April 2017 ||823 ||65395 |
+|Status of un-claimed shares at the beginning of the year i.e. 1st April 2020 ||1 ||1400 |

-|B. No. of claims received by the Company during the year ||0 ||0 |
+|Add: No. of claims received during the year ||0 ||0 |

-During the year under review 17742 equity shares held by 218 beneficialowners/shareholders of the Company in respect of which dividend for all the relevant financial period/years ended 31stMarch 2010 31st March 2011 31st March 2012 31stMarch 2013 and 31st March 2014 remained unpaid/unclaimed consecutively for aperiod of seven years up-to 28th October 2017 were transferred to Investoreducation and Protection Fund in accordance with Section 124(6) of the Act read with theInvestor education and Protection Fund (Accounting Audit Transfer and Refund) Rules 2016 as amended orre-stated from time to time.
+During the year under review 17742 equity shares held by 218 beneficialowners/shareholders of the Company in respect of which dividend for the relevantfinancial year ended 31st March 2013 remained unpaid/unclaimed consecutively for aperiod of seven years up-to 30th October 2020 were transferred to IEPFAuthority in accordance with Section 124(6) of the Act read with the Investor Educationand Protection Fund (Accounting Audit Transfer and Refund) Rules 2016 as amended orre-stated from time to time.

-The Company is controlled by the Jatia Group comprising inter-alia Mr. Shiv KumarJatia Mr. Amritesh Jatia and in turn the companies controlled by them namely FinelineHoldings Ltd. Mauritius Yans enterprises (H.K.)
+The Company is controlled by the Jatia Group comprising inter-alia Mr. Shiv KumarJatia Mr. Amritesh Jatia and in turn the companies controlled by them namely FinelineHoldings Ltd. Mauritius Yans Enterprises (H.K.)
 Ltd. Mauritius and Asian Holdings Pvt.Ltd.
 Such persons directly or indirectly own and control various operating companies ofthe Jatia Group viz.
 Asian Hotels (North) Limited and Leading Hotels Limited.
 All the saidconstituents singularly and collectively including the operating companies comprise theJatia Group.
 Some of the said constituents exercise control over the Company as directorsand/or shareholders.